PRP Hair Treatment Los Angeles

 PRP is extracted from the non-cellular component of blood.
 PRP includes platelets and growth factors.
 The plasma extracted from a patient’s blood in an outpatient setting contains the following growth factors:

 - Platelet-Derived Growth Factor (PDGF)

 - Epidermal Growth Factor (EGF)

 - Fibroblast Growth Factor-2 (FGF-2)

 These growth factors help with several stages of healing after a patient suffers from injuries or inflammatory conditions.

 The presence of the above factors is the reason PRP injections have been linked to treating a variety of medical conditions by promoting tissue and organ healing as well as soft tissue inflammation tendon/fascia/muscles injuries.
 Since some of these growth factors are also involved in the growth of hair, it has been assumed that PRP could be used as an option to treat baldness.

-Harvesting PRP is actually a simple process that involves collecting blood from a patient and separating the plasma from it by spinning it in a centrifuge device.
-The separation process splits the cellular elements inside the blood, such as the RBCs (Red Blood Cells) and WBCs (White Blood Cells), from the plasma (liquid) part of the blood that has growth factors and platelets.
+Harvesting PRP is a simple process that involves collecting blood from a patient and separating the plasma from it by spinning it in a centrifuge device.
+The separation process splits the cellular elements inside the blood such as the RBCs (Red Blood Cells) and WBCs (White Blood Cells) from the plasma (liquid) part of the blood that has growth factors and platelets.

-Most studies on PRP hair treatment los angeles were done on a small number of patients with inconsistent results.
-Many clinicians use PRP by itself as regular injections to the scalp and some use it in conjunction with other hair loss treatments such as hair transplants or medical treatments.
-The early studies on PRP were not substantiated enough to introduce PRP as an effective treatment of hair loss with long lasting results, therefore we don’t perform PRP in our offices.
+Most studies related to PRP hair treatment Los Angeles were done on a small number of patients with inconsistent results.
+Many clinicians use PRP by itself as regular injections to the scalp and some use it in conjunction with other hair loss treatments or medical treatments.
+The early studies on PRP were not substantiated enough to introduce PRP as an effective hair loss Los Angeles treatment with long lasting results, therefore we don’t perform PRP in our offices.